 “Our teachers appear in many forms.
 Master teachers are found not only on lonely mountaintops or in ashrams of the East.
 Our teachers may take the form of friends and adversaries, of clouds, animals, wind, and water.
 Moment to moment, our teachers reveal all we need to know.
 The question is, are we paying attention?
 When the student is ready, the teacher appears everywhere.”

 The person that landed on my head many years ago did not render me unconscious.
 Instead, they awakened me to a world of professors.
-If we are paying attention, we will realize that this virus is, too, a master teacher.
+If we are paying attention, we will realize that this virus, too, is a master teacher.